10 ways to crack DU-JAT!Anisha Mukhija

 1. Manage your time well

-Divide your time well among the four sections while preparing, and then leave enough time to work on your problem areas.
-Similarly, while attempting the paper, give the required time to each section (depending on how difficult or easy you find it).
+Divide some time well most of the 4 sections whilst making ready, and then leave sufficient time to work in your hassle regions. similarly, even as attempting the paper, give the required time to each phase (relying on how hard or easy you find it).

 2. Difficult questions

-While attempting the paper, don’t remain stuck on a difficult question, move ahead if that happens.
-Remember, every question has equal weightage.
-Also, if you are clueless about an answer, don’t attempt the question, since there is negative marking.
-But, at times what happens is that you can reach the right answer, by eliminating options that you know are not related to the question.
-So, think about every option and its relevance, you never know what clicks!
+At the same time as attempting the paper, don’t stay stuck on a tough question, move ahead if that takes place. do not forget, every question has identical weight. also, in case you are clueless approximately a solution, don’t attempt the question, when you consider that there is negative marking. however, at instances what takes place is that you may attain the proper answer, via eliminating options which you recognize are not related to the question.
+So, reflect on consideration on each option and its relevance, you in no way understand what clicks!

-For me, this section was a huge impediment, If you find yourself to be in the same predicament as me, then polish your rusty general knowledge, read the newspaper, GK refresher magazines (they offer monthly news in a condensed version), and browse through general GK books.
-Remember, current affairs are extremely important.
+For me, this phase turned into a huge obstacle, in case you discover yourself to be in the identical quandary as me, then polish your rusty general information, read the newspaper, GK refresher magazines (they provide monthly information in a condensed way), and read the standard GK books.
+Recollect, current affairs are extraordinarily crucial.

 This paper is nothing but an aptitude test, and if you have your concepts and fundamentals clear, you don’t need any form of coaching clear.
 Don’t stress yourself out, that kills rational thinking, which is a must to give this paper.